giorgi-tsu/lecture-datascience.myst/lectures/pandas/intro.md

   all of the column names in `unemp_region`.
 - Using the `plot` method, make a bar plot.
 What does it look like now?
-- Use `.loc` to select the the unemployment data for the `NorthEast` and `West` for the years 1995, 2005, 2011, and 2015.
+- Use `.loc` to select the unemployment data for the `NorthEast` and `West` for the years 1995, 2005, 2011, and 2015.
 - Run the code `unemp_region.dtypes` below.
 What does it give you?
   How does this compare with `unemp.dtype`?